FrickinFrickFlynn/odin-recipes/README.md

 makes this project a perfect time to practice it.

 ### Reflection:
-After I finish the project I will update this file to write my reflection.
+Overall, I found the project to be a fun way to practice HTML.
+I used only HTML and only the elements shown in the unit.
+It was not very difficult or intensive due to the limited amount of elements at my disposal and lack of CSS.
+I'm excited to see what the rest of the course has to offer!